If you have ever closed a YouTube video just because of its crappy audio, you’re not alone.

 And, as you may already know, your audio quality mostly depends on your microphones’ quality.

-Below are 10 best microphones under $100 for Youtube among a bunch of mics on the market out there.
+I researched and picked out 10 Best Microphones Under $100 for Youtube videos among a bunch of mics on the market out there.

 Best Budget Lavalier Microphone For YouTube